 In business, investment expects a return.
-So, what's the return on funding open source software - can it be lucrative?
+So what's the return on funding open source software - can it be lucrative?
 Read why Divio supports open source here.

 It's not always clear to people why companies like Divio - businesses that need to make a profit - would want to give money away to open-source communities and projects.
 Giving money away, after all, is not the first thing one would put on a business plan.